Get In Touch

 Standards Organisation of Nigeria

-The Nigerian Standards Organisation Act, 1971, established as an integral part of the Federal Ministry of Industries, the Standards Organisation of Nigeria, to carry out among other things, the following functions:-
+The Nigerian Standards Organisation Act, 1971, established as an integral part of the Federal Ministry of Industries, the Standards Organisation of Nigeria, to carry out among other things, the following functions:-- to designate, establish and approve standards in respect of meterology, materials, commodities, structures and processes for the certification of products in commerce and industry throughout Nigeria;

 - to provide necessary measures for quality control of raw materials and products in conformity with the standards specifications;